KathyReid/pivotsummit-2016/transcript.md

 And perhaps the biggest change of all under the automation rubric is the rapid advancement of autonomous vehicles.
 We're going to see this impact first in logistics - in long-haul truck driving and the auxilliary support industries - petrol stations, motels, diners - that support it.
 Then, this impact will be felt in the private transportation market - taxis and private cars.
 Uber for instance has already had a significant impact on the transport market, but what happens when Uber no longer needs human drivers?

 Does increasing automation create any additional jobs?
 It will create some - for instance in engineering roles, in maintenance of autonomous vehicles and in areas such as geographical information services - helping the autonomous vehicles map out where they need to go?
-The World Economic Forum estimates that only between 1 in 2 to 1 in 5 of the jobs that are disrupted will be replaced as a result of automation - and this is a trend that we've seen play out for several decades.
+The World Economic Forum estimates that only between 1 in 2 to 1 in 5 of the jobs that are disrupted will be replaced as a result of automation - and this is a trend that we've seen play out for several decades -it's not something new.

 ## Relationship between wages and productivity